awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-approved-rejected-package-name-formats.md

 + `XProtectPlistConfigData`
 + `MRTConfigData`

-Wildcards are not supported in approved and rejected patch lists for macOS\.
+Wildcards aren't supported in approved and rejected patch lists for macOS\.

 ## Package name formats for Windows operating systems<a name="patch-manager-approved-rejected-package-name-formats-windows"></a>